Music of Omaha: Modern African American music

-Hip Hop/Rap
+Hip-hop

-Omaha is also home to a growing underground hip hop scene.
+Omaha is also home to a growing underground hip-hop scene.
 For a long time, the scene was defined by North High School graduate Houston Alexander, a.k.a.
 Scrib or FAS/ONE.
-In the 1980s he led a hip hop movement in North Omaha called the Scribble Crew as an alliance of graffiti writers who developed a reputation as the top tag artists in the area.
+In the 1980s he led a hip-hop movement in North Omaha called the Scribble Crew as an alliance of graffiti writers who developed a reputation as the top tag artists in the area.
 The art stands today at 24th and Binney Streets, to 16th and Corby Streets, and other North Omaha locations, and is still respected by the community.
 His Midwest Alliance act was active through the 1990s and into the new millennium, and is seen as influential on the Omaha scene.
-Other artists from the late 80's that helped push the early years of Hip Hop in Omaha was the Young Rebels who had a semi-major record deal and an import of Offutt Air Force Base named Suavey Spy and his local DJ Disco Rick.
-Today Alexander is a DJ on a local radio station in Omaha that hosts an independent music show featuring hip hop, and he facilitates an elementary school program that teaches students about hip hop called the "Culture Shock School Tour".
-Alexander has also been vocal about Omaha's lack of support for its hip hop artists.
+Other artists from the late 80's that helped push the early years of hip-hop in Omaha was the Young Rebels who had a semi-major record deal and an import of Offutt Air Force Base named Suavey Spy and his local DJ Disco Rick.
+Today Alexander is a DJ on a local radio station in Omaha that hosts an independent music show featuring hip-hop, and he facilitates an elementary school program that teaches students about hip-hop called the "Culture Shock School Tour".
+Alexander has also been vocal about Omaha's lack of support for its hip-hop artists.